tbreuss/mithril-by-examples/examples/db-monster.md

       url: https://localvoid.github.io/perf-monitor/0.1/perf-monitor.js
 ---

+This example shows the well known DB monster application, that displays a data grid while cells are mutated at various mutation speeds.
+The script is requiring [performance monitor](https://github.com/localvoid/perf-monitor), a simple UI component that helps you measure performance.
-This example was taken from the official website at <https://mithril.js.org/examples.html> and slightly modified.
+The example was taken from the official website at <https://mithril.js.org/examples.html> and slightly modified.
-It shows the well know DB monster application.

 ## ENV.js